University of Charleston

 Behavioral and Social Attributes

-4. Candidates and students must be able to adapt to changing environments and to display flexibility in the face of uncertainties inherent in the training process and the practice of medicine.
+4. Candidates and students must be able to adapt to changing environments and display flexibility in the face of uncertainties inherent in the training process and the practice of medicine.

 ADA Statement

 It is the policy of the University of Charleston to provide reasonable accommodations for qualified individuals with documented disabilities.
-This college will adhere to all applicable federal, state, and local laws, regulations and guidelines with respect to providing reasonable accommodations as regards to affording equal educational opportunity.
+This college will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as regards to affording equal educational opportunity.
 It is the student’s responsibility to contact the disability coordinator and provide current documentation from appropriate credentialed persons.
 The disability coordinator is located in room 302 of the Learning Commons (3rd floor of Clay Tower Building) and will assist students and faculty in arranging appropriate accommodations.
 This is in accordance with Section 503 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 GRE CODES